alexreisner/geocoder/README.md

     Country:          United States
     Google map:       http://maps.google.com/maps?q=29.952211,-90.080563

-There are also a number of options for setting the geocoding API, key, and language, viewing the raw JSON reponse, and more.
+There are also a number of options for setting the geocoding API, key, and language, viewing the raw JSON response, and more.
 Please run `geocode -h` for details.

 Numeric Data Types and Precision
 --------------------------------